 Why Choose Advanced Dentistry & Implant Center?

 Advanced Dentistry & Implant Center is a state-of-the-art dental clinic specializing in cutting-edge implant techniques.
-Our dentists use the latest and safest dental technologies and techniques to address your specific goals and concerns, helping you achieve and maintain the perfect teeth.
+Our Scripps-affiliated dentist uses the latest and safest dental technologies and techniques to address your specific goals and concerns, helping you achieve and maintain the perfect teeth.
 Schedule an appointment to explore your options for bone grafting in San Diego.